cloudflare/cloudflare-docs/products/firewall/src/content/cf-dashboard/rules-lists/use-lists-in-expressions.md

 Note that names for IP Lists can only include lowercase letters, numbers, and the underscore (`_`) character.

-For more on creating lists, see [_Use IP Lists: Manage lists_](/cf-dashboard/rules-lists/manage-lists).
+For more on creating lists, refer to [Use IP Lists: Manage lists](/cf-dashboard/rules-lists/manage-lists).

 To create a new rule via API using the Cloudflare Open Proxies Managed List, use the following expression: